chenlin0322/CraigLin0322.github.io/source/_posts/Build-AOSP-Android-11.md

 #### Build

-When the work is done, firstly we extract the proprietary binaries which we had download.
+When the above work is done, firstly we extract the proprietary binaries.

 > Each set of binaries comes as a self-extracting script in a compressed archive.
 Uncompress each archive, run the included self-extracting script from the root of the source tree, then confirm you agree to the terms of the enclosed license agreement.
 The binaries and their matching makefiles are installed in the `vendor/` hierarchy of the source tree.